Second man indicted in ruby slippers theft from Judy Garland museum

 Jerry Hal Saliterman of Crystal is charged with theft of a major artwork — the same charge Terry Jon Martin pleaded guilty to in late 2023.
 According to a redacted document unsealed Sunday night, Saliterman also threatened a woman with knowledge of the theft that he would distribute sex tapes to her family if she shared information about the case with the FBI.

-Saliterman's initial appearance in federal court was on Friday in St. Paul, but the court documents were not unsealed until Sunday.
-He was released on the conditions that he not violate any laws, he must offer up his DNA and appear for scheduled court dates, and he cannot move or change his phone number without contacting the court.
+Staff from the Judy Garland Museum is presenting a bill in front of a legislative committee Tuesday seeking money to buy the slippers from the auction house.

+"Obviously we'd upgrade our security system," said Janie Heitz, executive director of the Judy Garland Museum.
+"We think it would be a huge attraction for visitors and a way to bring the whole story full circle."

-Saliterman, 76, was most recently convicted of misdemeanor theft in 2016 after attempting to steal nearly $700 worth of merchandise from an Apple Store in Roseville.
+Saliterman, 76, was most recently convicted of misdemeanor theft in 2016 after attempting to steal nearly $700 worth of merchandise from an Apple Store in Roseville — but he has a long history of similar crimes.
+In 2012, he was convicted of theft of property and sentenced to 30 days in the Adult Corrections Facility in Hennepin County, plus probation, and ordered to have no contact with Ferguson Enterprises in Golden Valley.
+In both 1995 and 2000 he was convicted of being in possession of shoplifting gear, according to court documents.

+He was sentenced to 10 years in prison in 1988 for concealing income from fencing-ring operations that included selling a stolen fur coat worth $18,000 for $5,000.

 Martin pleaded guilty to stealing the ruby slippers in federal court in October 2023.
-He revealed spare details of taking a sledgehammer to the emergency exit and a plexiglass display case at the Judy Garland Museum in Grand Rapids, Minn., in August 2005.
+He revealed details of the August 2005 theft, including taking a sledgehammer to the emergency exit and a plexiglass display case at the Judy Garland Museum in Grand Rapids, Minn.
 He said he believed the famed slippers were made with real gems — until an unidentified jewelry fence told him they were made of glass.
 The true value of the slippers was cultural: They were one of several pairs worn by Garland in the 1939 classic film.

 Martin claimed he didn't know what happened to the slippers after that meeting; he didn't want anything to do with them, he said.